 Since 2002, Save the Kiwi has allocated millions of dollars in conservation funding from The Kiwi Trust.
-Applications for funding grants for 2023/24 are now open.
+Applications for funding grants for 2023/24 are now closed.

 Funding grant allocations